AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/09.background-work/docs.en.md

 To set up AdGuard's background work for Xiaomi devices you should pay attention to Battery and Permissions.

-- Tap on the *recent tasks* button and swipe AdGuard down to make options *visible* (as presented on the screenshot):
+- Tap on the *Recent tasks* button and swipe AdGuard down to make options *visible* (as presented on the screenshot):

 <img src="https://cdn.adguard.com/public/Adguard/kb/PicturesEN/android/xiaomirecent.png" width="300">